BMIRDS/3dMRISegmentation/README.md

 # Citations
-PrepSlide is an open-source library and is licensed under the GNU General Public License (v3).
+3dMRISegmentation is an open-source library and is licensed under the GNU General Public License (v3).
 For questions contact Saeed Hassanpour at Saeed.Hassanpour@dartmouth.edu.